Safeguarding Children, Young People and Adults at Risk

 The protection of children, young people and adults at risk, whilst participating in any sport is of the highest importance as they should be able to take part in a fun, safe environment and be protected from abuse.
 EGB is a member body of the British Equine Federation (BEF), and has accepted and abides by the BEF Safeguarding policies, and the supporting documents which can be found in the BEF Safeguarding Toolkit link here.
 The BEF Safeguarding policy for children and young people may be found here and that for Adults here.

 EGB endorses the BEF statement that it is the responsibility of everyone connected in any way with our sport to safeguard the welfare of all children, young people and vulnerable adults, regardless of their age, race, gender, culture, religious belief, disability or sexual identity, by seeking to protect them from physical, sexual or emotional harm and from neglect or bullying.
 EGB therefore also endorses the BEF statement that they are committed to working to provide a safe environment for all children, young people and vulnerable adults to enable them to participate and enjoy riding and related activities within EGB.

-This document includes policies, guidance (including that for the LWO and Nominated Welfare officers), forms and and codes of conduct.
+This document includes policies, guidance (including that for the LSO and Nominated Welfare officers), forms and and codes of conduct.
 It can be found at BEF Safeguarding or by clicking on any of the links below in our Safeguarding Tool Kit.
 EGB fully endorses all the BEF policies and the links to the items in the Safeguarding Tool Kit below is the quickest way to access each of the individual policies and also to look for helpful information.

 The document sets out what you should do if you have any concerns regarding safeguarding, which includes informing the Lead Safeguarding Officer In addition, it states that: